CharlesAverill/Phantasia/README.md

 ## Tips
 - Pressing "m" on the title screen will switch between classic/remastered music.
 This will carry across sessions.
-- Pressing "i" in-game will save your position and party condition.
 - Pressing "escape" will unlock the mouse.
 - Damge IS happening when you're battling, both to you and the monsters.
 I just haven't created the UI yet.